Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/no_traffic.md

 After you've addressed these issues, and maybe some others that are more specific to your Question, go ahead and Upgrade your Question.
-Upgraded Questions will make their way to the top of the "Most Recently Edited Questions" filter in the Conversation Area search, giving your Question another chance to be discovered.
+Upgraded Questions will make their way to the top of the "Most Recently Edited Questions" filter in the Conversation Cloud search, giving your Question another chance to be discovered.